nusenu/ContactInfo-Information-Sharing-Specification/README.md

 Monthly hosting costs the hosting company is charging for the server.
 This does not include time spend to manage the relay.
 The amount MUST be provided with two digits after the decimal separator.
 The decimal separator MUST be a full stop (not a comma).
 The value MUST be followed by the currency in [ISO4217 format](https://en.wikipedia.org/wiki/ISO_4217#Active_codes).

-On servers with multiple tor instances divide the server hosting costs through the number of tor relay instances running on that OS.
+On servers with multiple tor instances the server hosting costs given in this field **MUST** be divided through the number of tor relay instances running on that OS.

 length: < 13 characters